Church Point, Louisiana: History

 The town's first school was established in 1856, providing encouragement for the community to grow further.
-The first post office for the town of "Church Point" was established in the area on September 29, 1873, marking the settlement's first official recognition as a community.
+The first post office for the town of "Church Point" was established in the area on September 29, 1873, marking the settlement's first official recognition as a community; Jules Gilbert David (1840-1892) was the town's first postmaster.
 Thirteen years later, residents of the town voted with those of surrounding communities to form a new parish known as Acadia.

 Geography

 According to the United States Census Bureau, the town has a total area of 7.5 km2, all land.